A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 Let $R$ be a commutative ring.
 Define two free rank two $R$-modules

-To each oriented, ordered resolution $D_v$, we assign a tri-graded chain group $C(D_v)$ which is a tensor product of factors of $V$ for each trivial circle, and $\ov$ for the essential circle (if present).
+To each oriented, ordered resolution $D_v$, we assign a tri-graded (unnormalized) chain group $\unC(D_v)$ which is a tensor product of factors of $V$ for each trivial circle, and $\ov$ for the essential circle (if present).
 The ordering of the circles determines the ordering of this tensor product.
-The tri-grading, denoted $(i,j,k)$, is defined on generators in $C(D_v)$ as follows:
+The tri-grading, denoted $(i,j,k)$, is defined on a generator in $\unC(D_v)$ as follows: